 Comprehensive Car Insurance Explained

-Unrelated to the deductible on your liability policy, you can have a different deductible amount for the collision and/or comprehensive portion of your policy.
+You can have a different deductible amount for the collision and comprehensive portion of your policy.
 For example, you may have a $250 deductible on your liability coverage but a $500 deductible on your collision or comprehensive insurance.

 The higher that your insurance deductible is, the lower your premium will be, so raising your deductible can help you save money on your car insurance rates.